quette111/Job_Log/README.md

 - Company Name
 - Job Status (Applied, Interested, Closed, Assessment, Rejected, Interview)

 Once added, the app displays job entries as cards, incorporating the **logo.dev API** to fetch and display company logos dynamically.
-Additionally, **GraphQL** is used to visualize job application statuses in graphs, allowing users to track their progress at a glance.
+Additionally, **Chart.js** is used to visualize job application statuses in graphs, allowing users to track their progress at a glance.

 This project is currently a **work in progress**.